Tibet Tour Cost 2026: Why Is the Price Gap So Big? | CITS China2Go

 4. Does the price include entrance tickets?
 Are they refundable?
 You must clarify this!

-You must confirm:
+You must check before enrolling:

 • 团费是否已包含所有景点门票